 Channel

-Tags are assigned based on the ticket’s entry channel.
-For example, if “Portal” and “E-Mail” are defined as channels, the tag will only be recognized for these two channels.
-Tickets with the entry channel “letter” are excluded from the assignment here.
+Tags are assigned based on the entry channel of the ticket.
+If “Portal” and “E-Mail” are specified as channels, for example, the tag is only recognized for these two channels.
+Tickets with the entry channel “Letter” are excluded from the assignment here.

-Similar to “channel”, tags are assigned based on the sub-channel through which a ticket was received.
-Sub-channels can be specific email inboxes, chatbots, or phone lines.
+Similar to “Channel”, tags are assigned based on the subchannel through which a ticket was received.
+Subchannels can be specific email inboxes, chatbots, or telephone lines.

 Manual Detection Only